NURS 105 Nursing Care Foundations Final Exam at Baton Rouge General Medical Center

 Correct Answer Is:

-B) To ensure patient care is systematic, individualized, and based on evidence
+B) Analyzing patient data and making decisions based on evidence

 Why the other options are incorrect: